Preethy Sarah Samuel Ph.D.

-Assistant Professor, Occupational Therapy
+- Associate Professor, Occupational Therapy

 - Faculty Affiliate of the Developmental Disabilities Institute (Michigan's UCEDD)

 Degrees and Certifications

-PhD in Sociology, Wayne State University (2006)
+- PhD in Sociology, Wayne State University (2006)

 - Master of Occupational Therapy, Loma Linda University (2002)

 - Bachelor of Occupational Therapy, Christian Medical College, Vellore, India (1998)

 - Nationally Registered Occupational Therapist (OTR): NBCOT

 - Michigan Occupational Therapy Registration & License

 Positions and Employment

-2011- To date: Assistant Professor, Occupational Therapy, WSU, MI.
+2011- 2018: Assistant Professor, Occupational Therapy, WSU, MI.

 2006-2010: Associate Director for Research, Developmental Disabilities Institute (Michigan, UCEDD).

-2007-2010: Part-Time Faculty in Occupational Therapy
+2007-2010: Part-Time Faculty in Occupational Therapy, WSU, MI.

-Henry Ford Medical Centers at West Bloomfield & Sterling Heights, MI
+2004-2006: Occupational Therapist in Outpatient Hand Therapy Clinic Henry Ford Medical Centers at West Bloomfield & Sterling Heights, MI

 2003-2004: Occupational Therapist (Nursing Homes in Detroit & Wayne, MI), Rehabilitation Solutions Inc.

 2000-2001: Graduate Assistant (Clinical & Academic responsibilities), Department of Occupational Therapy, Loma Linda University, CA.

 1999-2000: Assistant Lecturer & Clinical Occupational Therapist, Manipal College of Allied Health Sciences, Manipal, Karnataka, India.